Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Emergent Anticipatory Recovery

 \subsection{The Anticipatory Recovery Phenomenon}

-In this first experiment (Figure \ref{fig:01_task_anticipation}), we have $T=25$ documents, and we do cyclic fine-tuning on the documents for $E=5$ epochs in the same ordering.
+\looseness=-10000 In this first experiment, we have $T=100$ documents, and we do cyclic fine-tuning of a pre-trained Pythia-1B model~\citep{biderman2023pythia} on the documents for $E=5$ epochs in the same ordering.
 Both the documents and the ordering are sampled at random beforehand, but kept fixed during the sequential fine-tuning process.
 We refer to these $T$ documents as $\bx_1, \cdots, \bx_T$.
-At the start, we fine-tune on document 1 for 10 gradient steps, leading to a significant decrease in the model's loss on $\bx_1$.
-As we move away from $\bx_1$ and fine-tune on other documents, we naturally observe forgetting: the model's loss on $\bx_1$ gradually increases, due to catastrophic interference, until we finish fine-tuning on all other documents and return to $\bx_1$.
-As we iterate through the same document sequence for a second time, we would normally expect the loss on $\bx_1$ to still keep increasing after the initial decrease.
-However, Figure \ref{fig:01a_loss1} shows that the loss on $\bx_1$ peaks around $\bx_{15}$ (episode 40) and then starts to decrease.
-Before we return to $\bx_1$, it has recovered more than half of the model's initial forgetting during the second epoch.
-We refer to this counter-intuitive decrease in loss as the \emph{\methodname{}} phenomenon.
-In Figure~\ref{fig:01b_lossall}, we plot the losses for all the documents and re-align them so that $0$ on the x-axis refers to the loss on each document $t$ immediately before training on it for the first time.
+At the start, we fine-tune on $\bx_1$ for $M=10$ gradient steps, leading to a significant decrease in the model's loss on $\bx_1$.
+As we move away from $\bx_1$ and fine-tune on other documents, we naturally observe catastrophic interference: the model's loss on $\bx_1$ gradually increases until we finish fine-tuning on all other documents and return to $\bx_1$.
+As we iterate through the same document sequence for a second time, we would normally expect the loss on $\bx_1$ to increase monotonically after the initial decrease.
+However, Figure~\ref{fig:01_task_anticipation}(a) shows that the loss on $\bx_1$ peaks around $\bx_{60}$ and then starts to decrease.
+Before we return to $\bx_1$, the model has recovered more than half of its initial forgetting during the second epoch.
+We refer to this counterintuitive decrease in loss as the \emph{\methodname{}} phenomenon.
+In Figure~\ref{fig:01_task_anticipation}(b), we plot the losses for all the documents and re-align them so that $0$ on the x-axis refers to the loss on each document $t$ immediately before training on it for the first time.
 The figure confirms that the anticipatory recovery phenomenon exists for not only $\bx_1$ but all documents.
+On the other hand, when we randomly shuffle the document order within each epoch (except $\bx_1$ is always the first document), we do not observe such anticipatory recovery behavior, and the loss on $\bx_1$ keeps increasing before we return to it every time.